Dong Yi (TV series)

 Dong Yi is a 2010 South Korean historical television series directed by Lee Byung-hoon.
 It first aired on MBC from 22 March to 12 October 2010 on Mondays and Tuesdays at 21:55 time slot for 60 episodes.

-Starring Han Hyo-joo in the title role, Dong Yi tells the story of a simple water maid that rises high in the royal court as a consort and ultimately, mother of the 21st King of the Joseon Dynasty.
-The series follows her journey to becoming the royal noble consort Choe Suk-bin, as she overcomes injustice and adversity while remaining true to her principles of loyalty and justice.
-Featuring elaborate Korean traditional culture, themes of ambition, love and sacrifice, it is also known for depicting the romance between King Sukjong and Suk-bin, highlighting their growing affection and the challenges they face as they navigate the complex political battles of the Joseon court.
+Starring Han Hyo-joo in the title role, Dong Yi tells the story of a simple water maid that rises high in the royal court as a consort and ultimately, mother of the 21st king of the Joseon dynasty.
+The series follows her journey to becoming Consort Suk, as she overcomes injustice and adversity while remaining true to her principles of loyalty and justice.
+Featuring elaborate Korean traditional culture, themes of ambition, love and sacrifice, it is also known for depicting the romance between King Sukjong and Consort Suk, highlighting their growing affection and the challenges they face as they navigate the complex political battles of the Joseon court.

 Dong Yi was a huge hit across Asia and recorded the highest ratings for Korean dramas on Japanese network NHK.
 It also recorded impressive viewership ratings in the mid-20% to 30% range in South Korea.
 Han Hyo-joo won multiple acting awards for her performance including Daesang (Grand Prize) at the MBC Drama Awards and Best Actress at the prestigious Baeksang Arts Awards.

-Over the years, Dong Yi has developed a legacy as one of the best sageuk Korean dramas of all time, commonly mentioned alongside Jewel in the Palace which also starred Ji Jin-hee in a leading role and was helmed by the same director.
+Over the years, Dong Yi has developed a legacy as one of the best sageuk dramas of all time, commonly mentioned alongside Jewel in the Palace which also starred Ji Jin-hee in a leading role and was helmed by the same director.

 Plot

 Childhood

-Set during the reign of King Sukjong in the Joseon period, the series is based on real-life historical figure Choe Suk-bin.
+Set during the reign of King Sukjong in the Joseon period, the series is based on real-life historical figure Consort Suk.

-Dong-yi's father and brother are members of the Sword Fraternity, which is wrongfully accused of murdering noblemen.
-The King orders their execution and while attempting to flee were killed by the soldiers.
-Dong-yi hides her identity and enters the palace as a servant for the Bureau of Music, determined to reveal her family's innocence and find the true orchestrators of the noblemen's deaths.
+Choe Dong-yi's father and brother are members of the Sword Fraternity, which is wrongfully accused of murdering noblemen.
+The King orders their execution and they are killed by soldiers while attempting to flee.
+Dong-yi hides her identity and enters the palace as a servant in the Bureau of Music, determined to reveal her family's innocence and find the true orchestrators of the noblemen's deaths.